Shakespeare Pens a Sitcom

 Founded upon the principle that Shakespeare's works, originally performed by all-male companies in Merrie Olde England, can also be performed by all-female companies in Modern America, Chickspeare now propounds a new heresy.
 Although the Bard's first great work, The Comedy of Errors, has its roots in Ancient Rome, why can't we equate this trusty old farce with our own dopey TV sitcoms?

 Executing this audacious concept, Chickspeare director Andrea King decrees a modicum of pruning and reshaping upon the script, along with hefty helpings of mugging, styling, and profiling from her hambone cast.
-If that weren't enough to win us over — and it definitely was last Saturday night — then there's the free cupful of NoDa Brewing's draft beer included in the ticket price to further lubricate our receptivity.
+If that weren't enough to win us over — and it definitely was last Saturday night — then there's the prepaid cupful of NoDa Brewing's draft beer to further lubricate our receptivity.
 Four different brews were flowing from the kegs.

 As the old story unfolds in modern dress, linkage to American sitcoms comes largely through familiar theme songs.
 When the luckless Egeon tells how his twin sons, both named Antipholus, were separated during infancy along with their parents, the fateful sea voyage is evoked by the familiar shipwreck of The Minnow immortalized in the ballad of Gilligan's Island — plus an extremely cheesy scene change.
 Later when Antipholus of Syracuse marvels at the fact that everyone recognizes him in Ephesus, where he has never been before, his astonishment is punctuated by the theme song from Cheers, that Boston pub where everybody knows your name.